-PIRMP Amer PIRMP Amendment Notification Form
+PIRMP Amendment Notification Form

 Following a review of the Pollution Incident Response Management Plan that was conducted on:

-(Date): the following amendments to the plan have been made.

-Accordingly, the se changes are to be incorporate d into the PIRMP document which is held by you.
+wing amendments to the plan have been made.
+I into the PIRMP document which is held by you.

 DISTRIBUTION DATE SENT / ISSUED:

+Task Oraca

-Tech One c ору
+Tech One cSite copy ору

-Site copy

-Waste Mar nager (NSC) copy
+nager (NSC) copy

 Page Number PIRMP Section Description of Change

-Management A uthorisation:
+Management A Dated: uthorisation:

-Dated:

-eceipt of the amendments to this hich I am responsible.
-PIRMP and have incorporated these into the
+I acknowledge receipt of the amendments to this PIRMP and have incorporated these into the document for which I am responsible.

 Signed: Dated:

 Name: